juansgomez87/active-learning/README.md

 # TROMPA Music Emotion Recognition

 ## Usage
 The TROMPA-MER system offers five functions: create a new user, extract features from audio, predict an emotion from the features, get songs to be annotated, and retrain a model for a particular user.
-To start download the data from [here](), and extract all the files inside the `data` directory.
+To start download the data from [here](https://drive.google.com/file/d/1ZsAKCXgfqNOSyD58ZF1sVKjbQ3hWBfGf/view?usp=sharing), and extract all the files inside the `data` directory.

 #### To build with Docker:

-To run this example with Docker:
+In order to build the Docker container use:
 ```
 sudo docker build -t trompa-emotion .
 ```